 Courses cannot have been used to satisfy secondary/high school diploma and/or graduation requirements.

 Courses must have been completed with a grade of 'C-' (or better).
 P/Pass grades are accepted only if it can be confirmed via the official transcript key or institution's website that the minimum required grade to earn a 'P' (Pass) grade is a 'C-'.

 In order for approved transfer credit to be awarded, students must submit an official transcript that clearly indicates all of the following information for each course:

 Course credits earned

 Students requesting transfer credit pre-approval or evaluation of course work completed at an international institution prior to enrolling at Stanfordshould refer to the International Course Work section.

 Students requesting transfer credit pre-approval or evaluation of course work completed at an international institution after enrolling at Stanford should refer to the Bing Overseas Study Program Transfer Credit Request Page.

 Pre-approval is required for requests to fulfill a Ways of Thinking, Ways of Doing (Ways) requirement with a transfer course, and must be submitted by the specified quarterly deadline.

 Courses that have not been pre-approved prior to enrollment at the non-Stanford institution, and online courses, do not fulfill the Ways requirement.
+Transfer admit students are not eligible to fulfill their Ways requirement with transfer courses.
 See the Ways of Thinking/Ways of Doing web site for additional information regarding Ways Transfer Credit policies.
 Also see the Registrar's Transfer Credit Procedures page for more information on Ways transfer requests.